ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>A Deep Dive into the Practicalities, Pitfalls, and Potential of Next.js’s Server-Side Feature</blockquote>

 <h3>3.
-Top 16+ Modern React Libraries To Supercharge Your Next Big Project - <a href="https://medium.com/@letscodefuture/top-16-modern-react-libraries-to-supercharge-your-next-big-project-78e912e95014" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 10 Best React Libraries You Should Try in 2025 - <a href="https://medium.com/lets-code-future/top-10-best-react-libraries-you-should-try-in-2025-3bb0db2ecffa" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Let's Code Future`**
+✍️ **posted by `let’s Code Future`**

-<blockquote>React continues to dominate the front-end world, with its ecosystem growing stronger each year.
-To help you build modern and efficient…</blockquote>
+<blockquote>Hey there, fellow developers!
+I’m Sachin, and today I want to share some of my favorite React component libraries that can make your…</blockquote>

 <h3>4.
-Building an Adventure Dashboard with Next.js, Notion and Google Maps - <a href="https://medium.com/gitconnected/building-an-adventure-dashboard-with-next-js-notion-and-google-maps-4d672e82a513" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Zero to Hero with useCallback and useMemo: A React Developer’s Story - <a href="https://medium.com/@ashishpundir1997/from-zero-to-hero-with-usecallback-and-usememo-a-react-developers-story-2b1b0ffa19e5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Ashish Pundir`**

-<blockquote>My wife and I are avid adventurers, regularly engaging in activities like hiking, biking, snowshoeing, and traveling.
-Over the past two…</blockquote>
+<blockquote>Like many React developers, I started building applications without giving much thought to performance optimization.
+“If it works, ship…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>